phayes/polars_gdal/README.md

 println!("{}", df);
 ```

-### Example 3: Dataframe from GDAL Layer with filtering query
+### Example 3: DataFrame from GDAL Layer with filtering query
 ```rust # ignore
 use polars_gdal::{df_from_layer, gdal};
 use gdal::vector::sql;